-Bass – Occoquan River (VA – Below Dam)
+Occoquan River Fishing (VA – Below Dam)

-The Occoquan is my back yard and we had never been on the section that runs from I95 up to the dam.
+The Occoquan is my backyard, and we had never been on the section that runs from I95 up to the dam.
 Why?
 It’s only 15 minutes away.
 Late last year, we were pressed for time, so the Basswife and I decided to give this a try.

 The best access to the river below the dam is through the Regional Park that sits across the river from the quaint town of Occoquan.
 Be prepared to pay a small launch fee in the summer – there is a kid there to collect it.
 Since the park is open all year, they may have somebody there during the winter as well.
 The ramp is pretty nice and will handle several boats.
 With the basscanoe, we simply unloaded, geared up and launched.

-I was surprised to see that we could not get all the way up to the dam.
+I was surprised that we could not get all the way up to the dam.
 The river becomes very shallow and rocky at the upper end near the storage tanks.
 No problem, we started fishing our way back downstream allowing the current to carry us.
 There is a pipe that spans the river on a raised bridge in this area that features a small waterfall.
-We had a good time throwing top water baits into the torrent of water and pulled in a few small bass and some large bluegills.
+We had a good time throwing top water baits into the torrent and pulled in a few small bass and some large bluegills.

 After working the waterfall, I switched to the southern bank so we could work the concrete wall that protects the town from the river.
 We drifted down, swatting a few flies and did not pick up any action.
 When the water became really shallow, I decided to head across the river and we worked our way down the northern shore.